spatialnetworkslab/sveltex-unified/README.md

+# Sveltex
 Sveltex is a Markdown preprocessor for Svelte projects.
 It allows you to add markdown syntax to your Svelte apps and components.
+Similar to MDX, it uses Remark and [Unified](https://unifiedjs.com/) under the hood.

+This project draws heavy inspiration from a lot of amazing open-source projects:
+- [MDsveX](https://github.com/pngwn/MDsveX) - another Markdown preprocessor for Svelte projects made by [pngwn](https://github.com/pngwn).
+Built on top of `markdown-it` instead.
+Likely to be a better choice for most use cases.
+- [Idyll](https://idyll-lang.org/) - much more than just a preprocessor but a language and toolkit for interactive content.
+Uses React under the hood.
+- [Vuepress](https://vuepress.vuejs.org/) – static site generator based on Vue.
+Apart from making solid choices for Markdown pre-processing, is a super low-barrier entry to content-heavy web projects based on Markdown.
+- [Unified](https://unifiedjs.com/) – provides building blocks (and syntax trees) that make it easier to transform and reason about (interactive) content.

-# Installation and configuration
+## Installation and configuration

 ```bash
 npm install -D @snlab/sveltex-unified